 - ensure that this policy is reviewed annually and ratified by the governing body; - ensure that this policy and associated procedures are adhered to by all staff and take action as necessary if not; - ensure that staff (including temporary staff) and volunteers are informed of our systems that support safeguarding, including this policy, as part of their induction. - ensure that all staff are made aware of the named governor for safeguarding and the Designated Safeguarding Lead; - ensure that the role of 'Designated Safeguarding Lead' is explicit in the role-holder's job description, that they have appropriate time, funding, training and resources and that there is always adequate cover if the DSL is absent; - decide whether to have one or more deputy safeguarding leads and ensure they are trained to the same standard as the Designated Safeguarding Lead; - organise appropriate cover for the role of Designated Safeguarding Lead for any out of hours/out of term activities; - appoint a 'Designated Teacher for Looked After and Previously Looked After Children' to promote the educational achievement of children looked after and previously looked after; - appoint a lead for online safety.
 This may be a DSL or a DDSL.
-See guidance in Annex C of KCSIE; - ensure that all recruitment follows the safer recruitment guidance (see Part 3 of KCSIE) and a single, central record is maintained with details of all members of staff who are in contact with children;
+See guidance in Annex C of KCSIE; - review filtering and monitoring provision at least annually; - oversee filtering and monitoring reports; - making sure that all staff understand their role, are appropriately trained, follow policies, processes and procedures and act on reports and concerns;

-- respond to allegations of abuse against all other members of staff and act as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate; - refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; - ensure that the school works with social care, the police, health services and other services to; promote the welfare of children; provide a co-ordinated offer of early help when need is identified; contribute to inter-agency plans for children subject to children protection plans and to protect children from harm; - safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012); - ensure that children's social care (from the host local authority or placing authority) have access to the school to conduct, or to consider whether to conduct a section 47 or section 17 assessment, as per Keeping Children Safe in Education (September 2022); - ensure the relevant staffing ratios are met, where applicable for Early years departments and primary schools; and - make sure each child in the Early Years Foundation Stage is assigned a key person.
+- ensure that all recruitment follows the safer recruitment guidance (see Part 3 of KCSIE) and a single, central record is maintained with details of all members of staff who are in contact with children; - respond to allegations of abuse against all other members of staff and act as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate; - refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; - ensure that the school works with social care, the police, health services and other services to; promote the welfare of children; provide a co-ordinated offer of early help when need is identified; contribute to inter-agency plans for children subject to children protection plans and to protect children from harm; - safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012); - ensure that children's social care (from the host local authority or placing authority) have access to the school to conduct, or to consider whether to conduct a section 47 or section 17 assessment, as per Keeping Children Safe in Education (September 2023); - ensure the relevant staffing ratios are met, where applicable for Early years departments and primary schools; and - make sure each child in the Early Years Foundation Stage is assigned a key person.

-6.4 The Designated Safeguarding Lead (DSL)
+6.3 The Designated Safeguarding Lead (DSL)

-The full responsibilities of the DSL are set out in Annex C, KCSIE (2022).
-The EMAT job description for DSLs and DDSLs is outlined in Appendix 1.
+The full responsibilities of the DSL are set out in Annex C, KCSIE (2023).